vinaybist/MCP/MCPSecuirty.md

 - Adversaries may abuse inter-process communication (IPC) mechanisms for local code or command execution.
 (MITRE ATTACK)

 #### Recommendations
-- Docker for isolation
-- Apply Resource limits so one server cannot interfere with the whole system of servers
+- Sandboxing (Docker) for isolation, apply resource limits so one server cannot interfere with the whole system of servers
 - Implement Access controls or apply principle of least privilege

 ```python